The Partnerships Inaugural Event

 Interactive displays and kiosks located around campus included:

-- Acts of Inclusion kiosks: Contribute your ideas for making Wellesley College more inclusive.
+- Acts of Inclusion kiosks, where attendees could contribute their ideas for making Wellesley College more inclusive.

-- Community Tree: Share your ideas about projects and activities and seek partnership with others at Wellesley College.
+- The Community Tree, a interactive exhibit to share ideas about projects and activities and seek partnership with others at Wellesley College.

-- Inclusion Wall: Discover and honor past and current Diversity and Inclusion efforts
+- The Inclusion Wall, a place to discover and honor past and current Diversity and Inclusion efforts.

-House President's Council, the MAC and Diversity Committee and the Office of Intercultural Education hosted Diversity and Inclusion programs during Res Hall Teas.
+House President's Council, the MAC and Diversity Committee, and the Office of Intercultural Education hosted Diversity and Inclusion programs during Res Hall Teas over three days in October.